-Dire cted Study (EE/CptS 595):

-Polici es:

-1) Faculty and student must provide an abstract of the planned work and submit this signed form to the

-• Graduate Coordinator by the end of the third week of the semester.

-2) A report describing the work must be submitted at the end of the semester.
+- Instructing faculty and student must provide an abstract of the planned work and submit this signed form to the Graduate Coordinator by the end of the second week of the semester. - A report describing the work must be submitted at the end of the semester.
 If a conference or journal paper or Tech Report is generated, a separate report is not necessary.
-The report and grade must be submitted to the Graduate Coordinator prior to the grade submission deadline.
-An "X" grade

-3) will be submitted if the grade and report are not in by the grading deadline.
-MS Students can use 3 credits of 595 toward their degrees; PhD Students can use 6 credits of 595 toward their degrees.
+The report and grade must be submitted to the Graduate Coordinator pror to the grade submission deadline.
+An "X" grade will be submitted if the grade and report are not submitted by the grading deadline.

-Cour se: Select Course

-Sem ester: Select Semester -

-C+u dent Name: Student ID:

-dent Signature:

-tructor Name:

-tructor Signature:

-1113 andetor signature.

-Abst racti

-011

-Otne r Information: